US home price gains slow for 10th straight month

 WASHINGTON (AP) -- U.S. home prices rose in September at the slowest pace in more than two years, reflecting modest sales gains and a rising number of available homes.

-The Standard & Poor's/Case-Shiller 20-city home price index rose 8.1 percent in June from 12 months earlier, according to a Tuesday report.
-That's down from 9.4 percent a month earlier and the smallest annual gain since December 2012.
+The Standard & Poor's/Case-Shiller 20-city home price index, released Tuesday, increased 4.9 percent in September from 12 months earlier.
+But that's down from 5.6 percent in August and the smallest gain since October 2012.

 On a monthly basis, the 20-city index was unchanged, the first flat reading in seven months.
 The monthly changes aren't adjusted for seasonal factors such as colder weather, which can impact sales.
 Prices dropped in nine of 20 cities from August.

 Home price gains have slowed this year after rapid, double-digit increases in the previous two years.
 Investors helped drive the strong gains by bidding up prices but have started to cut back on their purchases.
 Smaller price gains and low mortgage rates could make housing more affordable.

 More Americans are also listing their homes for sale, helping keep prices in check.
 Nationwide, 2.22 million homes were on the market in October, up 5.2 percent from a year earlier.

 After the roller-coaster of collapsing home prices during the housing bust, followed by big increases in 2012 and 2013, many economists have welcomed the modest gains this year.